tonydiaz/octicon_avatar/README.md

 In the style.css file you can change the color and opacity of the octicon.

 ## Warning
 According to the [GitHub Logo usage](https://github.com/logos), these logos are not to be used to integrate into your logo or change the colors.
+So please use within the guidelines of the logo usage.